Striving to stay current? Bring ReTooling news to your inbox.

 To request permission to reprint, repost or otherwise use material published by the Fraser Basin Council, please us details of your request.

 Looking for event summaries or slide decks from past adaptation workshops?
-Check our news page for:
+Check our news & events page for material on:

 Under the BC RAC project, Fraser Basin Council has been hosting adaptation webinars with focus on case studies, tools and plans.
 Webinar recordings are available on FBC youtube channel.